 MEFA offers four different repayment plans, depending on your needs:

 - Immediate.
-Available with 10 years or 15 years, this plan comes with full repayments that begin on the 28th of the month after your school receives its funds.
+Available with terms of 10 to 15 years, this plan comes with full repayments that begin on the 28th of the month after your school receives its funds.

 - Interest-only.
 Start making repayments on interest on the 28th of the month after your school receives its funds.
 Full repayments begin once you leave school or drop below half time.
-Only available with a 15 years term.
+Only available with a 15-year term.

 - Deferred.
 Hold off on repayments until six months after you leave school or drop below half time, with a maximum deferment period of five years.
-Only available with a 15 years term.
+Only available with a 15-year term.

 - Deferred with coborrower release.
 This option works the same as deferred repayment, with the added benefit of applying to take your coborrowers off your loan after making 48 on-time repayments in a row.
-Only available with a 15 years.
+Only available with a 10-year term.